buraksezer/olric/README.md

   evictionPolicy: "LRU" # NONE/LRU
 ```

 You can also set cache configuration per DMap.
-Here is a simple configuration for a DMap named `foobar`:
+Here is a simple configuration for a DMap named `mydmap`:

 ```
 dmaps:
-  foobar:
+  mydmap:
     maxIdleDuration: "60s"
     ttlDuration: "300s"
     maxKeys: 500000 # in-bytes